sarabsethi/false_colour_index_spectrogram/README.md

 **Standard Use Case**

+1. Select which indices to calculate by adding 3 function names in list `indices_to_calc`.
+Currently available are: `fentropy`, `aci`, `magsum` and `specpow`.
-1. Move audio files to analyse to the ./input_audio folder or use `-i` command line argument to point to another location.
+2. Move audio files to analyse to the ./input_audio folder or use `-i` command line argument to point to another location.
-1. All audio files in the target folder will be combined into a single false-colour spectrogram.
+3. All audio files in the target folder will be combined into a single false-colour spectrogram.
-1. Ensure that the naming scheme used for audio files results in consecutive files when sorted in alphabetically by name.
+4. Ensure that the naming scheme used for audio files results in consecutive files when sorted in alphabetically by name.
-1. Assumes zero gap between input audio files.
+5. Assumes zero gap between input audio files.
 Any gaps between files will not be taken into account so use continuous data for each job.
-1. The false-colour spectrogram will be saved using `yyyy-mm-dd_HHMM_false-colour-plot.png` by default.
+6. The false-colour spectrogram will be saved using `yyyy-mm-dd_HHMM_false-colour-plot.png` by default.
 This can be changed using the `--savef` argument.

 Command line options:
 * `-i`, default="./input_audio", "Input path: can be a path to a single file (which will be chunked), or a folder full of wavs, or the input can be a list of wav files which you explicitly specify"